shyam100v/cs4641Project/README.md

 **Category ID Analysis**\
 The category ID represents the content of the video (Click [here](https://gist.github.com/dgp/1b24bf2961521bd75d6c) to see the different cateories).
-__Categories with high number of views__: Film & Animation, Music, Entertainment and News and Politics.
-On the other side __Catergories with least number of views__: Nonprofits & Activism and Shorts
+__Categories with high number of views__: Film & Animation, Music, Entertainment and News and Politics __Catergories with least number of views__: Nonprofits & Activism and Shorts
 <p align="center">
   <img src="https://github.com/shyam100v/cs4641Project/blob/master/image/CategoryID.PNG">